Jim Lewis (1980s pitcher)

 James Martin Lewis (born October 12, 1955) is an American former professional baseball pitcher.
-He played during four seasons in Major League Baseball for the Seattle Mariners, New York Yankees, and Minnesota Twins.
+He pitched in 11 games over four seasons in Major League Baseball for the Seattle Mariners, New York Yankees, and Minnesota Twins.

+Lewis pitched in college baseball for the South Carolina Gamecocks, reaching the 1977 College World Series.

 Seattle Mariners

-Lewis was signed by the Mariners as an amateur free agent in 1977 and played his first professional season with their Class A-Advanced Stockton Mariners in 1978, and his last with Seattle and their Triple-A Calgary Cannons in 1985.
+Lewis signed with the Mariners as an amateur free agent in June 1977 and played for the Bellingham Mariners that summer.
+With the Class A-Advanced Stockton Mariners in 1978, he was a California League All-Star.
+He made his MLB debut as a September call-up in 1979, pitching two innings over two games.

 New York Yankees

-On November 1, 1979, Lewis was traded, along with Ruppert Jones, to the New York Yankees for Rick Anderson, Jim Beattie, Juan Beniquez, and Jerry Narron.
-He played one game for them in 1982.
+On November 1, 1979, Lewis and Ruppert Jones were traded to the Yankees for Rick Anderson, Jim Beattie, Juan Beniquez, and Jerry Narron.
+Lewis pitched in one game for the Yankees in 1982, allowing seven runs, three of them earned, in one inning.
+That year, he also led the International League with a 2.60 earned run average (ERA).

 Minnesota Twins

-After the 1982 season, Lewis was drafted by the Minnesota Twins in the 1982 minor league draft, and played 6 games for them in 1983.
+After the 1982 season, Lewis was drafted by the Minnesota Twins in the 1982 minor league draft.
+He played six games for them in 1983.

 Seattle Mariners (second stint)

-On February 21, 1984, Lewis re-signed with the Seattle Mariners after becoming a free agent after the 1983 season.
-After appearing in 2 games during the 1985 season, he was released.
+On February 21, 1984, Lewis re-signed with the Mariners after becoming a free agent after the 1983 season.
+He took the loss, his only MLB decision, in his final game in August 1985.
+Seattle released him after that season.